 I am also the CEO of a new start-up company called CTFusion, which is stationed in Seattle, WA.
 The company seeks to develop a novel approach to spheromak fusion reactors that we’ve coined the ‘dynomak’ concept.
 This company is a spin-off from the work done by the HIT-SI Research Group at the University of Washington.

 Outside academics, I really love the outdoors and activities such as hiking, rowing, and sailing.
-Nothing is better than getting a glimpse of a star-filled night sky, or seeing vast swaths of mountains and forests completely untouched by human activity.
 Travelling is one of my favorite things to do, especially road trips.

 I’m also very fond of many different types of music, ranging all the way from Mozart to Metallica.
-I’ve been a violinist for over a decade, and really have a soft spot for the works of Rimsky-Korsakov.
+I’m a violinist, and really have a soft spot for the works of Rimsky-Korsakov.